edwinciw/Light-History-and-Human-Behaviour/README.md

 ### Project Structure
 The project is conducted using RStudio 4.4.
 The data and analyses are organized as follows:
+- **data:**
-- **data: This is the directory for all data files.**
+  This is the directory for all data files.
   - **processed:**
-    This folder contains all the original datasets provided from
+    This folder contains all the original datasets provided by